LudicMindStudio/RoadAheadTeamVault/Pregarduation/Pre-graduation Dialogue-Events.md

 **Lakshmi**
 	_Well, I'm in the middle of my postal guild graduation testing and have a delivery for you!_
 **Intern**
 	_Wow, really?
-You,re so lucky.
+You're so lucky.
 I'll receive your mail then._
 **Lakshmi**
 	_Ok!
 Well then, I'm Lakshmi from the postal guild here to deliver your mail!
 Thank you for using our services and have a good day!
 		Wow thanks again!_